About Verification of the Free Application for Federal Student Aid (FAFSA)

 The IRS Data Retrieval Tool (commonly referred to as DRT) is a function on the FAFSA that allows you to directly transfer your tax information from the IRS database into the FAFSA.
 The DRT can be used when completing the FAFSA or when updating the FAFSA after the IRS has processed your tax return.
 If the DRT was used successfully to transfer the tax information into the FAFSA, a tax return transcript will not be required.

-If you are not able to use the IRS Data Retrieval Tool, you can submit a copy of your Tax Return Transcript to our office.
-You are not required to use the DRT and can submit a Tax Return Transcript if you prefer or if you experience any issues using the DRT.
+If you are not able to use the IRS Data Retrieval Tool, you can submit a submit a signed and dated copy of your federal tax return that was submitted to the IRS.
+You are not required to use the DRT and can submit a copy of the tax return if you prefer or if you experience any issues using the DRT.

 Yes.
 If you filed as “Married – Filing a Joint Return” but you indicated on the FAFSA that you are widowed or separated, do not use the DRT.
-You will need to submit an IRS tax return transcript and all W-2 forms for a separation of income.
+You will need to submit a signed and dated copy of your federal tax return that was submitted to the IRS and all W-2 forms for a separation of income.

 Most students and parents can use the IRS Data Retrieval Tool when completing the verification process (or when updating your FAFSA).
 However, several instances may make you ineligible to use the DRT.
 Ineligible statuses include: